 Every TruexCullins project is based on an initial understanding of the client’s goals, and then aligning those goals with building performance.
 “We work to maximize a client’s investment to achieve the best possible return and deliver a project of lasting value, economically and environmentally,” says Matt Bushey, Associate Principal who has led the firm to join the AIA 2030 Commitment.

 TruexCullins will also be working to develop a workplace and culture that exemplifies sustainable design.
 “We want to set a positive example for our colleagues and clients by making energy efficiency improvements to our own office and instituting operational changes that minimize our carbon footprint,” says David Epstein, Managing Principal.
 In addition to improving energy loads, the firm plans to offer transportation incentives, expand tools for remote work, and implement policies that reduce food waste and optimize cleaning methods.

 Signing onto the AIA 2030 Commitment is a landmark step in affirming TruexCullins’ long-standing reputation for sustainable design and advancing its efforts to combat climate change.
-To learn more about the initiative and to download the TruexCullins Sustainability Action Plan, visit www.truexcullins.com/2030.
+Link to our Sustainability Page to learn more about the initiative and to download the TruexCullins Sustainability Action Plan.